Why do I need a business bank account?

 Got a question about opening a business bank account?
 Our experts will be happy to help.

-But if your company has other directors, who bank elsewhere, then this isn’t going to be so much of an advantage.
-On top of that, it’s also important to realise that you need to look for a good deal – and whilst your existing bank may be great for personal banking, it’s not necessarily going to be the best for business banking.
+But if your company has other directors who bank elsewhere, then this isn’t going to be much of an advantage.
+Whilst your existing bank may be great for personal banking, this doesn’t mean it’s going to be the best for business banking.

 What will I use a business bank account for?

 The types of activity going through your account will usually include:

 - Receiving money from clients for the work you do

 - Paying dividends to shareholders and to yourself

 - Paying monthly National Insurance and PAYE taxes